Top 6 Beaches at Ohio's Lake Erie Shores & Islands

 Let the cool waters of Lake Erie splash on your feet as you stroll on this sandy beach, featuring an observation platform, a concession stand, and the Vermilion Lighthouse.
 Shops and restaurants are nearby.

-INSIDER TIP: No need to pack your car full of beach stuff!
-This beach offers chair and umbrella rentals as well as a mobile snack bar.
+INSIDER TIP: This beach offers chair and umbrella rentals as well as a mobile snack bar.

 Ohio's Lake Erie Shores & Islands